Frequently Asked Questions

-Sí, estamos disponible de Lunes a Viernes, de 8 a.m. - 5 p.m.
-Si tiene dudas por favor contáctenos a 813-974-0001.
-Made por email sus preguntas a email@example.com.
+Sí, estamos disponible lunes a viernes, de 8 a.m. a 5 p.m.
+Si tiene dudas por favor contáctenos al 813-974-0001.
+También puede enviar sus preguntas a nuestro correo, email@example.com.

 Room Selection, Housing Assignments and Roommates

 After submitting their housing application, students will have an option to participate in Room Selection.
 Only those who have completed the first 4 housing application steps will be able to select a room during room selection.
 The room selection process for fall/spring housing agreements usually ends in late June.
 After room selection ends, housing applicants who have completed the first 4 housing application steps but did not select a room will be contacted by our team to review placement options.

 Those students participating in an LLC may have different assignment processes.
 Please refer to your LLC for more information.

 Your housing assignment can be checked in the Housing Portal.
 Log in and select My Account, then My Assignments.
 From here you can view your housing assignment, roommates, suitemates.